dapplets/dapplet-docs/docs/ex08-site-adapter.md

 ---
 id: new-site-adapter
-title: '07.New Site specific adapter'
+title: 'New Site specific adapter'
 ---

 In this example we implement an adapter for Google Search and a dapplet for it.